 (4) A person exercising or performing a power or duty that has been delegated to the person under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(5) Nothing in this section limits the ability of the CEO to perform a function through an officer or agent.
+(5) Nothing in this section limits the ability of the CIPS to perform a function through an officer or agent.

+[Section 22 amended: No. 36 of 2020 s.
+322.]

 23. Confidentiality

 A person who is or has been engaged in the performance of functions under this Act must not, directly or indirectly, record, disclose or make use of any information obtained in the performance of those functions except —